 Babysitters Club (2020- Netflix original series)

 Continuing the nostalgic vibe, albeit with a brand new series, we have The Babysitters Club.
 Based on the nineties tv series which itself took after the books series which first began in the 1980s (this is some next level nostalgia), the series promises to be an easy, fun watch.
-The promos for the series have been perfectly retro, and very exciting for an aging babysitter like me.
+The promos for the series have been perfectly retro, and very exciting for an ageing babysitter like me.

 This powerful film, starring John David Washington, Laura Harrier and Adam Driver, is based on the true story of Ron Stallworth: the first black police officer in Colorado Springs.
 As a Spike Lee production, Blackkklansman predictably blends whip-sharp cinematography, clever musical choices and searingly precise cultural references to make a film that is not only breathtakingly ‘cool’, but also meaningful and very direct.
 Watch it for a perfect balance between excellent critical commentary and a hypnotic plot.

 Behind the Candelabra (2013)

 This Liberace biopic is as twisted as it is spectacular.

 John Travolta stars as the Archangel Michael, sent to Earth for an important job.